-The Ahklun Mountains, a 150 by 200 km range in southwestern Alaska (Fig. 1), were covered by the largest ice mass in western Alaska.
-The range has been the focus of Quaternary research in the last decade, and a detailed mid- and late-Quaternary glacial history has emerged through surficial mapping, and stratigraphic and lake-core studies, coupled with a suite of geochronological methods (Kaufman et al., 1996; Briner and Kaufman, 2000; Briner et al., 2001; Manley et al., 2001; Kaufman et al., 2001a, 2001b; Briner et al., 2002; Kaufman et al., 2003; Axford and Kaufman, 2004; Levy et al., 2004).
-During the late Pleistocene, the Ahklun Mountains hosted an ice cap over its east-central spine that expanded radially, extending farther to the south and west than to the north and east (Fig. 5); isolated alpine glaciers occupied the highest valleys beyond the ice cap margin.
-In most valleys, late Pleistocene drift is composed of several moraine belts formed by outlet glaciers of the central ice cap (Manley et al., 2001).
+The Ahklun Mountains, a 150×200 km range in southwestern Alaska (Fig. 1), were covered by the largest ice mass in western Alaska.
+The range has been the focus of Quaternary research in the last decade, and a detailed mid and late Quaternary glacial history has emerged through surficial mapping, and stratigraphic and lake core studies, coupled with a suite of geochronological methods (Kaufman et al., 1996; Briner and Kaufman, 2000; Briner et al., 2001; Manley et al., 2001; Kaufman et al., 2001a,b; Briner et al., 2002; Kaufman et al., 2003; Axford and Kaufman, 2004; Levy et al., 2004).
+During the Late Pleistocene, the Ahklun Mountains hosted an ice cap over its east-central spine that expanded radially, extending farther to the south and west than to the north and east (Fig. 5); isolated alpine glaciers occupied the highest valleys beyond the ice cap margin.
+In most valleys, Late Pleistocene drift comprises several moraine belts formed by outlet glaciers of the central ice cap (Manley et al., 2001).

-The penultimate drift (deposited during the locally-termed Arolik Lake glaciation; Fig. 3) is dated in several locations across the range.
+The penultimate drift (deposited during the locally termed Arolik Lake glaciation; Fig. 3) is dated in several locations across the range.
 In the southern Ahklun Mountains, Kaufman et al. (2001a) report a thermoluminescence (TL) age of 70 ± 10 ka on lava-baked sediment that underlies penultimate drift and provides a maximum-limiting age on the glaciation.
-Manley et al. (2001) report a minimum 14C age of 39.9 ka on organic material that overlies Arolik Lake drift.
+Manley et al. (2001) report a minimum 14 C age of 39.9 ka on organic material that overlies Arolik Lake drift.
 In the western Ahklun Mountains, Briner et al. (2001) used four 36Cl exposure ages on erratic boulders deposited in the Goodnews River valley to constrain the age of the Arolik Lake glaciation to between 56 and 53.8 ± 2.6 ka.
-Thus, the 36Cl ages on boulders deposited during the Arolik Lake glaciation fit well between the TL maximum age of 70 ± 10 ka and the 14C minimum age of 40 ka.
+Thus, the 36Cl ages on boulders deposited during the Arolik Lake glaciation fit well between the TL maximum age of 70 ± 10 ka and the 14 C minimum age of 40 ka.
 These ages are in general agreement with amino acid and luminescence ages from glacial-estuarine sediments of the penultimate glaciation in the Bristol Bay lowland (Fig. 4), which ranged between 90 and 55 ka (Kaufman et al., 1996).
-Collectively, these ages indicate a major glaciation in the Ahklun Mountains roughly coincident with MIS 4; in the Bristol Bay low lands, however, we cannot exclude the possibility that the advance culminated late during MIS 5.